GSA/digitalgov.gov/content/posts/2016-07-25-darpa-a-case-study-in-open-innovation.md

 Again, be sure to read the full [report](http://www.darpa.mil/attachments/DARPA_Innovation_2016.pdf).
 There are lessons in it for all agencies that want to become more innovative and stay that way.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-308-Defense-Advanced-Research-Projects-Agency-DARPA-logo.jpg" alt="Defense Advanced Research Projects Agency (DARPA) logo" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-308-Defense-Advanced-Research-Projects-Agency-DARPA-logo.jpg" alt="Defense Advanced Research Projects Agency (DARPA) logo" >}}